-- Violence, force, or threats of violence or force, including targeting or inciting violence against another student, staff member, or volunteer; - Possession of weapons (e.g. firearms, knives, pocket knives, etc.) or items that are designed to look like weapons, or using or threatening to use an item as a weapon; - Possession of matches, lighters, fireworks, or other pyrotechnic devices, the threat to use such items, or tampering with or pulling a fire alarm; - Possession, use, abuse, distribution, manufacture, or being under the influence of substances of any kind (alcohol, tobacco, illicit drugs, prescription medication without a doctor's supervision, etc.); - Single, severe instances of bullying or cyberbullying; - Repeated instances of harassment, discrimination, bullying, or cyberbullying; - Engaging in bullying that encourages a student to attempt or commit suicide; - Falsifying records or providing false information to staff members; - Making false accusations, false claims, or hoaxes regarding school safety; - Serious bodily harm, the threat of serious bodily harm, or the intent to cause serious bodily harm to another; - Conduct that violates the law; - Causing another individual to act through the use of threats or coercion including blackmail, hazing, extortion, etc.; - Repeated instances of conduct that disrupts the learning environment or persistent violations of the Code of Conduct; - Discrimination or harassment, including conduct motivated by actual or perceived race, color, religion, national origin, sex, gender, disability, age, political affiliation, marital status, family responsibilities, genetic information, source of income, status as a victim, or place of residence; - Sexual harassment, sexual abuse, lewd or indecent public behavior, whether by word, gesture, or any other conduct; - Being required to register as a sex offender; - Inappropriate sexual contact, indecency with a child, sexual abuse, possession or dissemination of child pornography, disseminating or threatening to disseminate sexually explicit photos; - Retaliating against any student or staff member or volunteer; - Serious destruction of property, theft of property, or the possession of stolen property;
+- Violence, force, or threats of violence or force, including targeting or inciting violence against another student, staff member, or volunteer; - Possession of weapons (e.g. firearms, knives, pocket knives, etc.) or items that are designed to look like weapons, or using or threatening to use an item as a weapon; - Possession of matches, lighters, fireworks, or other pyrotechnic devices, the threat to use such items, or tampering with or pulling a fire alarm; - Possession, use, abuse, distribution, manufacture, or being under the influence of substances of any kind (alcohol, tobacco, illicit drugs, prescription medication without a doctor's supervision, etc.); - Single, severe instances of bullying or cyberbullying; - Repeated instances of harassment, discrimination, bullying, or cyberbullying; - Engaging in bullying that encourages a student to attempt or commit suicide; - Falsifying records or providing false information to staff members; - Making false accusations, false claims, or hoaxes regarding school safety; - Serious bodily harm, the threat of serious bodily harm, or the intent to cause serious bodily harm to another: - Conduct that violates the law; - Causing another individual to act through the use of threats or coercion including blackmail, hazing, extortion, etc.; - Repeated instances of conduct that disrupts the learning environment or persistent violations of the Code of Conduct;

-Malicious violation of computer use policies, intentional damage to computers, systems, or networks, misuse of personal electronic devices to send or post electronic messages, photos, or videos that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another's reputation, or the illegal misuse of computer networks or devices; and

-Any other conduct deemed to be a significant threat to the orderly administration of the School and the learning environment.
+- Discrimination or harassment, including conduct motivated by actual or perceived race, color, religion, national origin, sex, gender, disability, age, political affiliation, marital status, family responsibilities, genetic information, source of income, status as a victim, or place of residence; - Sexual harassment, sexual abuse, lewd or indecent public behavior, whether by word, gesture, or any other conduct; - Being required to register as a sex offender; - Inappropriate sexual contact, indecency with a child, sexual abuse, possession or dissemination of child pornography, disseminating or threatening to disseminate sexually explicit photos; - Retaliating against any student or staff member or volunteer; - Serious destruction of property, theft of property, or the possession of stolen property; - Malicious violation of computer use policies, intentional damage to computers, systems, or networks, misuse of personal electronic devices to send or post electronic messages, photos, or videos that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another's reputation, or the illegal misuse of computer networks or devices; and - Any other conduct deemed to be a significant threat to the orderly administration of the School and the learning environment.

-BASIS DC is committed to ensuring that its student disciplinary actions comply with the Student Fair Access to School Amendment Act of 2018, which limits the duration of out-of-school suspensions for students enrolled at our school and the reasons for which certain students can be suspended or expelled.
-No fifth grade students will receive an out-of-school suspension or expulsion unless the student has willfully caused, attempted to cause, or threatened to cause bodily injury or emotional distress to another person.
-Fifth grade student suspensions will be limited to 5 consecutive days, while suspensions for students in sixth through twelfth grade are limited to 10 consecutive days.
-For the purposes of due process, an out-of-school suspension of 6 school days or more will follow the procedures outlined for long term suspensions.
+BASIS DC is committed to ensuring that its student disciplinary actions comply with the Student Fair Access to School Amendment Act of 2018, which limits the duration of out-of-school suspensions for students enrolled at our school.
+Fifth grade student suspensions will be limited to five consecutive days, while suspensions for students in sixth through twelfth grade are limited to 10 consecutive days.
+For the purposes of due process, an out-of-school suspension of six school days or more will follow the procedures outlined for long-term suspensions.

-Students with Disabilities.
+Students with Disabilities